-Recovering the threatened June sucker is vital for ongoing and future development and management of CUP water supplies.
-Implementation of activities by the Mitigation Commission is coordinated with the June Sucker Recovery Implementation Program with support from the Department of the Interior, and other agencies.
-Projects to achieve June sucker recovery include the Provo River Delta Restoration Project (for June sucker spawning and rearing habitat and ecological restoration).
-Construction of the project began in FY 2020.
-In 2023, funding will be used for continued construction of approved PRDRP features.
-Included is monitoring and mitigation of potential bird-aircraft strikes at Provo Airport associated with PRDRP.
-The Mitigation Commission will implement several other projects to help recover the June sucker, a threatened fish species, through participation in the June Sucker Recovery Implementation Program.
-Specific projects in 2023 include payment to Central Utah Water Conservancy District for costs attributable to operation, maintenance, replacement, and reserve charges for Bonneville Unit water acquired by the Commission and delivered for instream flows in Provo River.
-The
+Recovery of the threatened June sucker is vital for ongoing and future development and management of CUP water supplies.
+Implementation of activities by the Mitigation Commission is coordinated with the JSRIP with support from the Department of the Interior, and other agencies.
+Projects to achieve June Sucker recovery include the PRDRP (for June sucker spawning and rearing habitat and ecological restoration).
+Construction of the project began in 2020.
+In 2024, funding is to supplement the fifth and final year of construction of approved PRDRP features.
+The Mitigation Commission will implement several other projects for recovery of the June sucker, a threatened fish species, through participation in the JSRIP.